AGTTeam/GurrenTranslation/README.md

 # Gurren Translation
+This repository is for the tool used to translate the game.
+If you're looking for the English patch, click [here](http://www.romhacking.net/translations/5846/).
 ## Setup
 Create a "data" folder and copy the rom as "gurren.nds" in it.
 ## Run from binary